Thursday, 9 May 2013

 BASIS STEP:

-P(1) is true, because 1 = 1(1 + 1).
+1 = 1(1 + 1).

-~ The left-hand side of this equation is 1 because 1 is the sum of the first positive integer.
-The right-hand side is found by substituting 1 for n in .
+~ The left-hand side of this equation is 1 because 1 is the sum of the first

 INDUCTIVE STEP:

-Under this assumption, it must be shown that P(k + 1) is true, namely, that
+that P(k + 1) is true, namely, that

-1 + 2+· · ·+k + (k + 1) = =
+1 + 2+· · ·+k + (k + 1) =

 =

-This last equation shows that P(k + 1) is true under the assumption that P(k) is true.
-This completes the inductive step.
+This last equation shows that P(k + 1) is true under the

-Therefore, P(n) is true for all positive integers n.
-That is, we have proven that 1 + 2+· · ·+n =
+P(n) is true for all positive integers n.
+That is, we have proven that 1 +

-for all positive integers n.
+all positive integers n.

 Divisibility Properties

-Use mathematical induction to prove that n is divisible by 3 whenever n is a positive integer.
+Use mathematical induction to prove that n³− n is divisible by 3 whenever n is a positive integer.

 Solution:

-To construct the proof, let P(n) denote the proposition: n is divisible by 3.”
+To construct the proof, let P(n) denote the proposition: “n³

 BASIS STEP:

-The statement P(1) is true because 1³ 1 = 0 is divisible by 3.
+because 1³ − 1 = 0 is divisible by 3.
 This completes the basis step.

 INDUCTIVE STEP:

-Assume that P(k) is true; that is, we assume that k is divisible by 3 for an arbitrary positive integer k.
+is divisible by 3 for an arbitrary positive integer k.

-Then, P(k + 1) = (k + 1 (k + 1) is divisible by 3, is also true.
-That is, we must show that
+1)³ − (k + 1) is divisible by 3, is also true.

-(k + 1) ³ (k + 1) is divisible by 3.
++ 1) is divisible by 3.

-Expand : (k + 1) ³ (k + 1) = (k³ + 3k² + 3k + 1) (k + 1)
+Expand : (k + 1) ³ − (k + 1) = (k³ + 3k² + 3k + 1) − (k + 1)

-= (k³ k) + 3(k² + k).
++ 3(k² + k).

-Therefore, n³ n is divisible by 3 whenever n is a positive integer.
+n³ − n is divisible by 3

 Inequalities

-Use mathematical induction to prove the inequality n < 2 for all positive integers n.
+Use mathematical induction to prove the

 Solution:

-Let P(n) be the proposition that n < 2.
+be the proposition that n < 2ⁿ.

 BASIS STEP:

-P(1) = 1 < = 2, true.
+P(1) = 1 <

 INDUCTIVE STEP:

-Assume the inductive hypothesis that P(k) is true for an arbitrary positive integer k.
+is true for an arbitrary positive integer k.

-P(k + 1) = k + 1 < , is true.
+P(k + 1) = k + 1 <

-To show that this conditional statement is true for the positive integer k, we first add 1 to both sides of
+true for the positive integer k, we first add 1 to both sides of

-k < , and then note that 1 .
-This tells us that
+and then note that 1 ≤

-k + 1 < 2k + 2k = 2 · 2k = 2k+1.
+≤ 2k + 2k = 2 · 2k = 2k+1.

-This shows that P(k + 1) is true, namely, that k + 1 < , based on the assumption that P(k)
+This shows that P(k + 1) is

 is true.
 The induction step is complete.